OnePlus 6 Red goes on sale July 10

 Deciding on this color was not without its challenges.
 We see individual colors as a way to express certain feelings or ideas.
 To us, red exudes enthusiasm and personality.
 It also represents an inner confidence and courage.
 There is a kind of power in red, which the OnePlus logo has always tried to articulate.
 We hope you feel similarly empowered when you hold the OnePlus 6 Red this summer.

 The OnePlus 6 debuted in May with a starting price of $529.
-Specs include a 6.28-inch display at a 19:9 aspect ratio, a Snapdragon 845 chip, 6GB of RAM and 64GB of storage, and Oxygen OS on the front-end.
+Specs include a 6.28-inch display at a 19:9 aspect ratio, a Snapdragon 845 chip, 6GB of RAM and 64GB of storage and Oxygen OS on the front end.

 OnePlus has impressed with its ability to remain competitive in a landscape where Apple and Samsung reign supreme.
 Even HTC, the old king of the smartphone castle, has today announced that it’s cutting 1,500 jobs.